MFA in Interior Architecture, National Institute of Fine Arts, INBA II Beirut, Lebanon

 Accredited Teacher's Degree, School of Islamic Geometric Design, Halifax, UK

-Chadi El Tabbah graduated from the National Institute of Fine Arts, at the Lebanese University in Beirut, with a Master Degree in Interior Architecture and Decorative Arts.
-He joined AUD’s Interior Design Department in Spring 2013.
+Chadi El Tabbah graduated from the National Institute of Fine Arts_ INBA II in Beirut, Lebanon, with a Master’s Degree in Interior Architecture.
+He joined AUD’s School of Architecture, Art and Design in spring 2013.

-Prof. El Tabbah is a member of the International Federation of Interior Architects/ Designers (IFI), Interior Design Educator Council (IDEC), and The American Institute of Architects (AIA).
+Professor El Tabbah is a member of the International Federation of Interior Architects (IFI), Interior Design Educators Council (IDEC), and The American Institute of Architects (AIA).

-Apart from design and education, Chadi El Tabbah is interested in Principles of Nature, History of the Ancient Civilizations, Sanskrit and Mantras.
+Apart from design and education, Chadi El Tabbah is interested in patterns, textures, Sanskrit and Mantras.